Take COMETRIQ at the same time every day

 Remember to also think about days when your routine is different, such as weekends or days off.
 Try to be as consistent as possible.

-Call your healthcare provider immediately if you take too much COMETRIQ®
+Call your healthcare provider immediately if you take more than your prescribed dose of COMETRIQ

 - coughing up blood or blood clots